 A student who wishes to register for a course at one of the CRC schools should obtain a special request form from the Registrar's Office and must secure the approval of their advisor.
 Except under unusual circumstances, approval will be given only for those courses not available at Meredith.

-Written appeals to an advisor's decision should be submitted to Dean of the School.
 Prerequisite courses may also be taken through CRC with the prior approval of the student's advisor.
 All CRC graduate courses are considered transfer credit.

 Transfer Credit